-And the firm recently filed the nation’s first legal action alleging that the drug’s recommended once-a-day dosage doesn’t work for as long as promised, sometimes with life-threatening results.
+And the firm filed the nation’s first legal action alleging that the drug’s recommended once-a-day dosage doesn’t work for as long as promised, sometimes with life-threatening results.

 Xarelto does not prevent, and may actually have contributed to, ischemic strokes in clients suffering from atrial fibrillation.
 The drug’s indicated 20mg dose results in a lack of protection against stroke/systemic embolism for a substantial portion of the day if the dose is given once daily, the suit alleges.

 Xarelto is the only new anticoagulant recommended by the manufacturer for once-per-day dosing in the clinical setting of non-valvular atrial fibrillation.
 All other comparable anticoagulants are dosed on a twice-per-day basis.